Skip to main content Skip to navigation

 Physics Foundations

-You will look at dimensional analysis, matter and waves.
+You will learn about dimensional analysis, thermodynamics and waves.
 Often the qualitative features of systems can be understood (at least partially) by thinking about which quantities in a problem are allowed to depend on each other on dimensional grounds.
-Thermodynamics is the study of heat transfers and how they can lead to useful work.
-Even though the results are universal, the simplest way to introduce this topic to you is via the ideal gas, whose properties are discussed and derived in some detail.
-You will also cover waves.
-Waves are time-dependent variations about some time-independent (often equilibrium) state.
+Thermodynamics is the study of heat flow and how it can lead to useful work.
+Even though the results are universal, the simplest way to introduce this topic is via the ideal gas, whose properties are discussed and derived in some detail.
+Finally, waves are time-dependent variations about some time-independent (often equilibrium) state.
 You will look at phenomena like the Doppler effect (this is the effect that the frequency of a wave changes as a function of the relative velocity of the source and observer), the reflection and transmission of waves at boundaries and some elementary ideas about diffraction and interference patterns.

 Electricity and Magnetism

-You will largely be concerned with the great developments in electricity and magnetism, which took place during the nineteenth century.
+This module is largely concerned with the great developments in electricity and magnetism, which took place during the nineteenth century.
 The origins and properties of electric and magnetic fields in free space, and in materials, are tested in some detail and all the basic levels up to, but not including, Maxwell's equations are considered.
 In addition, the module deals with both dc and ac circuit theory including the use of complex impedance.
 You will be introduced to the properties of electrostatic and magnetic fields, and their interaction with dielectrics, conductors and magnetic materials.

 Physics Programming Workshop

 This module introduces the Python programming language.
 It is quick to learn and encourages good programming style.
 Python is an interpreted language, which makes it flexible and easy to share.
-It allows easy interfacing with modules, which have been compiled from C or Fortran sources.
-It is widely used throughout physics and there are many downloadable free-to-user codes available.
-The module also looks at visualisation of data.
+It allows easy interfacing with modules that have been compiled from faster C or Fortran code.
+It is widely used throughout physics and there are many downloadable, free-to-use codes available.
+The module also looks at the visualisation of data.

 Quantum Phenomena

 This module explains how classical physics is unable to explain the properties of light, electrons and atoms.
-(Theories in physics, which make no reference to quantum theory, are usually called classical theories.)
+(Theories in physics that make no reference to quantum theory are usually called classical theories.)
 It covers the most important contributions to the development of quantum physics including: wave-particle 'duality', de Broglie's relation and the Schrodinger equation.
-It also looks at applications of quantum theory to describe elementary particles: their classification by symmetry, how this allows us to interpret simple reactions between particles and how elementary particles interact with matter.
+It also looks at applications of quantum theory to describe elementary particles including their classification by symmetry, how this allows us to interpret simple reactions between particles and how elementary particles interact with matter.

 Astronomy

-The Universe contains a bewildering variety of objects - black-holes, red giants, white dwarfs, brown dwarfs, gamma-ray bursts and globular clusters - to name a few.
+The Universe contains a bewildering variety of objects - black-holes, red giants, white dwarfs, brown dwarfs, gamma-ray bursts and globular clusters.
 The module introduces these, and shows how, with the application of physics, we have come to know their distances, sizes, masses and natures.
 The module starts with the Sun and planets and moves on to the Universe as a whole.

 Physics Laboratory